hypervel/hypervel.org/docs/docs/broadcasting.md

 ```

 ::: tip
-Like many other classes in Laravel Hyperf, channel classes will automatically be resolved by the service container.
+Like many other classes in Hypervel, channel classes will automatically be resolved by the service container.
 So, you may type-hint any dependencies required by your channel in its constructor.
 :::

 ## Broadcasting Events